darcymeyer/dcbfs/README.md

 **Header:** contains hash of file name, timestamp of when it was last verified, and length.

 **Content:** consecutive bytes of the original encrypted file.
 Should be gibberish to any computer it is stored on.

+## Rules for computers participating in the scheme